nuejs/nue/packages/www/docs/design-systems.md

 ## Design engineering
-Web development split into two camps: those who design and those who code.
+Toady web development is split into two camps: those who design and those who code.
 This division is artificial.
 The web is a design medium that happens to be programmable.

 ### Two mindsets, one medium